Venafi/terraform-provider-venafi/examples/aws_elb/README.md

 ### Step 2: Set up your main Terrafrom config file

-1. Declare that the Venafi and AWS providers are required:
+1. Declare that the CyberArk and AWS providers are required:
     ```
     terraform {
         required_providers {